-ABS was established in its own right in 2010 but our origins started in 1995 as the British Association of Surgical Oncology (BASO) Breast Group.
-In 2002 we became the Association of Breast Surgery at BASO under the umbrella of BASO~ the Association of Cancer Surgery (BASO~ACS).
+The ABS was established in its own right in 2010 but its origins started in 1995 as the British Association of Surgical Oncology (BASO) Breast Group.
+In 2002 it became the Association of Breast Surgery at BASO under the umbrella of BASO~ the Association of Cancer Surgery (BASO~ACS).

 Articles of Association

 The Association of Breast Surgery is a Company Limited by Guarantee (Company No 7207053)and Registered as Charity No 1135699.

 The Association of Breast Surgery's Articles of Association, as amended on the 16th May 2016 can be viewed here.

 The Executive Board of the ABS agreed a byelaw on the 30th June 2016.
 This byelaw outlines the membership and appointment process for ABS Committees.

 The Executive Board of the ABS agreed a byelaw on the 1st February 2017.
 This byelaw allows the amendment of the existing Associate membership category.